Summary: Chapter 16

 Bob Ewell and his children live behind the town garbage dump in a tin-roofed cabin with a yard full of trash.
 No one is sure how many children Ewell has, and the only orderly corner of the yard is planted with well-tended geraniums rumored to belong to Mayella.
 An extremely rude little man, Ewell testifies that on the evening in question he was coming out of the woods with a load of kindling when he heard his daughter yelling.
 When he reached the house, he looked in the window and saw Tom Robinson raping her.
 Robinson fled, and Ewell went into the house, saw that his daughter was all right, and ran for the sheriff.
 Atticus’s cross-examination is brief: he asks Mr. Ewell why no doctor was called (it was too expensive and there was no need), and then has the witness write his name.
 Bob Ewell, the jury sees, is left-handed—and a left-handed man would be more likely to leave bruises on the right side of a girl’s face.

 It is fitting that the children end up sitting in the “colored section” of the courthouse, just as it is fitting that Miss Maudie refuses to attend the trial.
 All three lack the racism that the crowd of white faces in the courtroom propagates.
-Jem, Scout, and Dill are segregated even from the other children, who have taunted Jem and Scout with cries of “nigger-lover” in the schoolyard.
+Jem, Scout, and Dill are segregated even from the other children, who have taunted Jem and Scout for loving black people.